 Photo Lab NYC also offers expired film recovery processing, which aims to obtain the greatest possible results from delicate, tough-to-process, expired film.
 This could really come in handy if you ever find yourself with a valuable, old roll of film that you don’t want to risk ruining with standard processing.

 More Places for Film Developing in Brooklyn

 Didn’t find quite what you were looking for?
-While the film processing services above may be our favorites, there are still more options available.
+While the film processing services above may be the most popular choices, there are still more options available.
 Check out the list below for the remaining places to get your film developed in Brooklyn.

 Nostrand Photo Lab

 Kubus Photo Service

 Do you know anywhere else to get film developed in Brooklyn that we missed?
 Let us know in the comments!

 Ridgewood Photo service the neighborhoods of Bushwick and Ridgewood.
 It’s located at 55-23 Myrtle Ave, Queens, NY 11385.

 Added to the list, thanks!

 Griffin+Gloss Film Lab at Griffin Editions 411 3rd Avenue in Gowanus Section of Brooklyn